The Failed War On Drugs & A New Approach

-But those pushing for more funding for treatment are facing an uphill battle.
-First of all, it is hard to convince people to allocate the funds for treatment when it means taking some away from law enforcement.
-Even if it will save millions of dollars in the end, making that transition is going to be difficult in the first place.
+Those pushing for more funding for treatment are facing an uphill battle.
+First of all, it is hard to convince people to allocate funds for treatment when it means taking some away from law enforcement.
+Even if it will save millions of dollars in the end, making that transition is going to be difficult initially.
 Secondly, there is very little evaluation in place for drug treatment programs.
 If we are going to spend money on treatment rather than prison time, we need to know that these drug addicts are going to get real help, be part of an effective program, and have the best chance at succeeding.
 In order to do this, a complete overhaul of the evaluation process might be necessary, so that funds can be allocated toward facilities and types of programs that really work.

-Even if our country sets up a great system of treating drug criminals instead of sending them to prison, we will still have to face the fact that some offenders aren’t ready to get clean, and they won’t put in the effort to do it.
-There are some drug addicts that would rather stay in prison rather than go through treatment.
-We need to have programs put in place for these individuals so that they are not going through the motions of treatment just to turn right back to drugs once they are out.
+Even if our country sets up a great system for treating drug criminals instead of sending them to prison, we will still have to face the fact that some offenders aren’t ready to get clean, and they won’t put in the effort to do so.
+There are some drug addicts that would rather stay in prison than go through treatment.
+We need to have programs put in place for these individuals so that they are not going through the motions of treatment just to turn right back to drugs at first opportunity.